AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The cost of insuring teen drivers is higher than for any other age group.
 That’s because young drivers tend to get into more car accidents than older drivers.

-According to the National Highway Traffic Safety Administration, young people comprise only 5 percent of all licensed drivers, but account for 8 percent of drivers involved in fatal crashes.5
+According to the National Highway Traffic Safety Administration, young people comprise only 5 percent of all licensed drivers, but account for 8 percent of drivers involved in fatal crashes.3

-Farmers offers young new drivers and their families a number of ways to save on insurance premiums:
+State Farm offers young new drivers and their families a number of other ways to save on insurance premiums:

 Rideshare Coverage